 Resolve the internal matters of your heart and mind, and develop a harmonious relationship with your own self first.
 This will have a direct impact on your external relations.

 Learn to be genuinely happy in other people’s progress, especially those close to you.
 Acknowledge and encourage them.
 Support them if you can.
-Wish success and happiness for them inside your heart.
+Wish success and happiness for them within your heart.

 10) Your Home Deserves A Better Version Of You More Than Your Office